-13.2.1 MMCSD Component folder
+11.2.1 MMCSD Component folder

-On installation of PSP package for the C6748, the MMCSD driver can be found at $\langle ID \rangle \ ti pspiom \$
+On installation of PSP package for the C6748, the MMCSD driver can be found at $\langle ID \rangle \rangle$ drivers \rangle

-As shown above, the mmcsd folder contains several sub-folders, the contents of which are described below:
+As shown above, the mmcsd folder is the place holder for the entire MMCSD driver.
+This mmcsd folder contains several sub-folders, the contents of which are described below:

-- mmcsd The mmcsd folder is the place holder for the entire MMCSD driver.
-This folder contains psp_mmcsd.h which is the header file included by the application. - build contains CCS 3.3 / CCS 4 project file to build Mmcsd library. - docs Contains doxygen generated API reference. - lib Contains Mmcsd libraries - src Contains MMCSD driver's source code.
+- include contains header files to build Mmcsd library.

+- docs Contains design document.

+- lib Contains Mmcsd libraries

+- src Contains MMCSD driver's source code.